britram/rains-prototype/draft-trammell-rains-protocol.md

 {{context-in-address-assertions}}.

 The value of the objects (7) key is an array of objects, as defined in
-{{cbor-object}}.
+{{obj-types}}.
 Only object types redirection, delegation, and registrant are available for subject network addresses, and only object type name is available for subject host addresses.